daradib/sidedoor/README.md

 Bugs reports, feature requests - please open an issue!

 sidedoor is packaged for Debian-based systems with systemd or upstart.
-It has been used on Debian 8 (jessie) and Ubuntu 14.04 LTS (trusty).
+It has been used on Debian 8 (jessie), Raspbian jessie, Ubuntu 14.04 LTS (trusty), and Ubuntu 16.04 LTS (xenial).

 ## Installation